 Dialectical Behavior Therapy

-ADOLESCENT DBT GROUPS NOW ENROLLING FOR JUNE 2020
+ADOLESCENT DBT GROUPS NOW SCREENING FOR SEPTEMBER 2020

 The Comprehensive Dialectical Behavior Therapy (DBT) Program for Adolescents at the Center for CBT is the first of its kind in Middlesex County.
 The overarching goal of the program is to help adolescents build a life worth living.
 This is achieved through providing adolescents with validation and positive regard while at the same time guiding them to make positive behavioral changes in their lives.
 Through a supportive and goal-oriented therapeutic environment, adolescents and their families will learn new and effective ways of thinking and acting.

 DBT is a gold standard treatment for individuals who have difficulties with emotional regulation and other complex challenges.
 Originally developed to treat individuals with borderline personality disorder, DBT has been adapted, studied, and found to be effective for helping adolescents dealing with multiple problems, including chronic difficulties with managing emotions, maintaining healthy interpersonal relationships, tolerating distress, and controlling impulses.
 Research also indicates that DBT helps to reduce suicide attempts, self-harming behavior, and hospitalizations while improving social functioning, coping, and quality of life.
 Many adolescents who have had unsuccessful stints with other therapies have had success in DBT.

 DBT is comprised of five core skills which are taught to teens and their parents.